Fl4gu1z0wsky/CEH/README.md

 **Quid pro quo** - Aka “something for something”.
 Instead of baiting a target with the promise of a good, a quid pro quo attack promises a service or a benefit based on a specific action's execution.
 In a quid pro quo attack scenario, the hacker offers a service or benefit in exchange for information or access (e.g. helping for downloading a major update).

 **Ellicitation** - Elicitation means to bring or draw out or arrive at a conclusion (truth, for instance) by logic.
 In training materials, the National Security Agency of the United States government defines elicitation as "the subtle extraction of information during an apparently normal and innocent conversation."
 It can occur at a restaurant, a bar, a daycare, ...

+**Eavesdropping** - It is the act of secretly or stealthily listening to the private conversation or communications of others without their consent in order to gather information.

 ### Network